process-analytics/bpmn-visualization-examples/examples/misc/compare-with-kie-editors-standalone/README.md

 - BPMN elements rendering
 - API usage

-**WARN**
+**WARN** \
-the following applies at least to `kie-editors-standalone@0.8.1`
+The following applies at least to `kie-editors-standalone@0.8.1`
-- the  js bundle is very large (more than 38mb), very slow to load and generates a lot of error in the console
+- The  js bundle is very large (more than 38mb), very slow to load and generates a lot of error in the console.
-- it is unable to display most of the C.x diagrams from the miwg-test-suite (parsing errors)
+- It is unable to display most of the C.x diagrams from the miwg-test-suite (parsing errors).
-- you must serve this example with a http server (see link on top of this file), otherwise, the diagram won't load in kie-editors-standalone (`window.location.origin` issue)
+- You must serve this example with a http server (see link on top of this file), otherwise, the diagram won't load in kie-editors-standalone (`window.location.origin` issue).

 ## Implementation notes